 The Alchemist Of Allihies

-Curious creative mind of morning traces rippling rockpools, re-filled with tidal gifts bequeathed from the depths of Ballydonegan’s night-time waters.
+The curious creative mind of morning traces rippling rockpools, re-filled with tidal gifts bequeathed from the depths of Ballydonegan’s night-time waters.
 Brown toes kiss glinting salt, abandoned on rested, undulating sand.
-Hessian hair, glistening in the early sun, hides knowing sapphire eyes, that see the familiar, for the first time … every time.

 She followed behind him eagerly, as he showed her his paintings, his books, his vegetable garden.
 She swam in his blues, his greens, his yellows … the colours of his alchemic laboratory.
 As the evening shadows crept in, he cooked for her, read poetry for her, and after red wine was sipped by the hearth, they danced.
 She danced for him.
 As he walked her to her car, he asked for her permission to paint her.
 They embraced each other warmly and knowingly in the darkness.